tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 # Costs

 Signing the Participation Agreement does not in and of itself imply that a Participant will pay fees.
-The clauses in §3 only kick in when a Participant further registers an identity- or service-provider in one of the technology profiles (this requires explicit action --- submitting a [registration request form]({{< ref "/technical/saml2/forms/_index.md" >}})).
+The clauses in §3 only kick in when a Participant further registers an identity- or service-provider in one of the technology profiles (this requires explicit action --- submitting a [registration request form]({{< ref "/technical/saml2/forms/_index.md" >}}) --- which serves as the Service Order Form).

-**The costs associated with the SAML technology profile [are now known]({{< ref "/safire/news/20190110-safire-price-structure-may-2019.md" >}}), and have been published in accordance with §3.3.2 of the Participation Agreement.**

 ## Identity Providers

-Section 3 noted that the cost structure is unknown, but provided an opt-out for identity providers later on.
-These costs are [now available]({{< ref "/participants/idp/fees.md" >}}).

-Something that is implicit, but seems to cause confusion is that this means that any identity provider who currently participates in SAFIRE is by definition a paid-up member (no fees have yet been levied) and is entitled to the benefits of membership.
-One of the [benefits of membership]({{< ref "/safire/governance.md" >}}) is being involved in the approval process of any future cost structure.
+Most identity providers receive a discount on the [published fees]({{< ref "/participants/idp/fees.md" >}}) by virtue of consuming a basket of services from TENET.
+This can be explicitly confirmed in writing at the time of signature.

 ## Service Providers